Hierarchical Time Series Forecasting with Robust Reconciliation: Numerical experiments

 \subsection{Experimental setup}

 This subsection details the benchmark methods, our proposed robust methods, and evaluation metrics.

 Hierarchical forecasting first requires a set of base forecasts (\textbf{Base}), which do not account for the hierarchical structure.
-We generated these base forecasts using Prophet \citep{taylor2018prophet}, an open-source time series library from Meta, with its default settings.
-As a preliminary experiment, we also performed base forecasts using other time series forecasting methods such as ARIMA and LightGBM, but Prophet showed the best results.
+We generated these base forecasts using Prophet \citep{taylor2018prophet}, an open-source time-series library from Meta, with its default settings.
+As a preliminary experiment, we also performed base forecasts using other time-series forecasting methods such as ARIMA and LightGBM, but Prophet showed the best results.
 Our comparative methods included the bottom-up (\textbf{BU}), top-down (\textbf{TD}), GLS reconciliation (\textbf{GLS}), and MinT reconciliation (\textbf{MinT}) approaches introduced in \Cref{sec:hierarchical-time-series-forecasting}.

 For our proposed method (\textbf{Robust}), the optimization problem~\eqref{opt:robust-min} was solved using the MOSEK solver \citep{mosek}.
-Moreover, we needed to decide two parameters for bootstrap to design uncertainty set, which was the number of sampleing $N_B$ and a width of the uncertainty set $\alpha$.
-In this experiments, $N_B$ was fixed at $5000$ and $\alpha$ was determined by validation from among the candidates specified in advance.
+Moreover, we needed to set two parameters for the bootstrap to design the uncertainty set, the number of sampling $N_B$ and the width of the uncertainty set $\alpha$.
+In these experiments, $N_B$ was fixed at $5000$ and $\alpha$ was determined by validation from among the candidates specified in advance.
 For validation, we divided the observation period data into train and validation data in a ratio of 9:1, and used the $\alpha$ with the smallest RMSE in the validation data.
 The candidates for $\alpha$ were $0.5$, $0.6$, $0.7$, $0.8$, $0.9$, and $1.0$.

 As evaluation metrics, we used the mean absolute error (MAE) and the root mean squared error (RMSE) for each series.
 For a given series $X$, these are defined as:

 Note that RMSE gives a harsh evaluation when the prediction deviates significantly from the MAE.